 The Shimano Stradic FK spinning reels had to be on this list as they are versatile and sensitive enough for just about any type of fishing, including freshwater bass.

-One thing you notice right from the beginning is that these reels have excellent drag range.
+One thing you notice right from the beginning is that these reels have an excellent drag range.
 We’re talking 7 to 24 pounds of resistance across the series on a reel that already boasts of balance, performance and durability with few rivals standing in its way.

-Shimano made these reels with their X-ship technology which not only increases casting distance but also improves the durability and longevity of the internals, which includes Hagane 3D designed cold-forged gearing.
+Shimano made these reels with their X-ship technology which not only increases casting distance but also improves the durability and longevity of the internals, which includes Hagane 3D-designed cold-forged gearing.

 With this improved reliability around the drive, there’s less friction and warping when under pressure.
 This reel is perfect for the angler who wants the latest technology to help land that next big bass!